-Outcome Coverage

-1. An ability to identify, formulate, - High

-engineering problems by applyi . .

-engineering, science, and mathe matics

-2. An ability to apply engineering design to produce solutions that meet specified needs with Low

-consideration of public health, s afety, and welfare,
+Outcome Coverage 1.
+An ability to identify, formulate, and solve complex High engineering problems by applying principles of engineering, science, and mathematics 2.
+An ability to apply engineering design to produce Low solutions that meet specified needs with consideration of public health, safety, and welfare,

-as well as global, cultural, social, environmental, and economic factors 3.
-An ability to communicate effectively with a range Medium of audiences 4.
+Γ as well as global, cultural, social, environmental, and economic factors 3.
+An ability to communicate effectively with a range Low of audiences 4.
 An ability to recognize ethical and professional Low responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts 5.
 An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives 6.
 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions 7.
 An ability to acquire and apply new knowledge as needed, using appropriate learning strategies